Installation

 The Cello SDK allows for various levels of customization to better fit into your app’s design and flow.
 One of the main components you might want to customize is the Referral component You have two options to launch the referral component:Default Launcher

-method from the Cello SDK to present a Floating Action Button (FAB) within your app.
+If you choose to go with the default launcher, you can call theshowFab() method from the Cello SDK to present a Floating Action Button (FAB) within your app.
 This FAB is pre-styled but may not perfectly match your app’s look and feel.

 Custom Launcher

 If the default launcher does not fit your needs, you can implement your own custom launcher.
 This could be any UI element like a button, menu item, or even a gesture.
-To open the Referral component using a custom launcher, you can callCello.openWidget()
+To open the Referral component using a custom launcher, you can callCello.openWidget().

 Android API